hipe/tmx/lib/skylab/git-viz/doc/issues/031-the-plugin-narrative.md

-this method is exactly like #storypoint-60 but semantically different: rather than a world of error codes, in this world "true"-ish means "succeeded" and "falseish" means "did not succeed." the plugins are conceived of as "attempters" that one-by-one will attempt something, and the first one to succeed short-circuits the rest of the attempts. the result will be any first true-ish value that any plugin resulted in.
+this method is exactly like #storypoint-60 but semantically different: rather than a world of error codes, in this world "true"-ish means "succeeded" and "falseish" means "did not succeed." the plugins are conceived of as "shorters" that one-by-one will attempt something, and the first one to succeed short-circuits the rest of the attempts. the result will be any first true-ish value that any plugin resulted in.